THE HIDDEN HAND OF GOD

 marked the birth of my belief in Fate.
 I did

-not reach this conclusion for many years, but the wheels
+not reach a final conclusion for many years, but the wheels

 were definitely set in motion right here.